munificent/craftinginterpreters/book/statements-and-state.md

 2. Once that's done, a **variable expression** accesses that binding.
-When the identifier "beverage" is used as an expression, it looks up the value bound to that name and returns it:
+When the identifier "beverage" is used as an expression, it looks up the value bound to that name and returns it.

     ```lox
     print beverage; // "espresso".